Dolores Martín Moruno

-- Women’s History / Gender History
+- Women’s History / Gender History / History of Care

 - History of Emotions / History of Experience

 - Visual and Material Culture of Humanitarianism

 Director of the research group “Women_Humanitari@ns”.

-Dolores Martín Moruno teaches courses on the history of humanitarian medicine in the framework of the « Global Health and Humanitarian Medicine” specialization provided by the Faculty of Medicine.
-She also supervises Master Dissertations on the same topic.
-Dolores is member of the Réseau romand de mentoring pour les femmes in order to encourage young female researchers to successfully pursue an academic career.
+Dolores Martín Moruno teaches courses on the history of humanitarian medicine within the “Global Health and Humanitarian Medicine” specialization provided by the Faculty of Medicine.
+She also supervises master’s dissertations on the same topic.
+Dolores is a member of the Réseau romand de mentoring pour les femmes which fosters the academic careers of young female researchers.

-Martín Moruno D., Edgar Lynn B., Leyder M. Feminist Perspectives on the History of Humanitarian Relief, Medicine, Conflict and Survival, 35(3), 2019 (in press).
+- Martín Moruno D., Edgar Lynn B., Leyder M., Feminist Perspectives on the History of Humanitarian Relief, Medicine, Conflict and Survival, 36 (1), 2020: 2-18.

-Martín Moruno D., Fearful Female Bodies: The Pétroleuses of the Paris Commune, in Martín Moruno D., Pichel B. (eds.), Emotional Bodies: The Historical Performativity of Emotions, Urbana & Champaign: University of Illinois Press, 2019: 175-193.
+- Martín Moruno D., Fearful Female Bodies: The Pétroleuses of the Paris Commune, in Martín Moruno D., Pichel B. (eds.), Emotional Bodies: The Historical Performativity of Emotions, Urbana & Champaign: University of Illinois Press, 2019: 175-193.

-(avec Marie Leyder) “Gendering Humanitarian Compassion during WWI”, History of Experience: Theories, Methodologies and Concepts, Tampere University, Finland, March 5, 2019.
+- (avec Marie Leyder) “Gendering Humanitarian Compassion during WWI”, History of Experience: Theories, Methodologies and Concepts, Tampere University, Finland, March 5, 2019.

-“Le coup de foudre : l’histoire d’une émotion électrique au monde francophone”, Les émotions dans la culture française et francophone, Haïfa, Israël, November 6, 2013.
+- “Le coup de foudre : l’histoire d’une émotion électrique au monde francophone”, Les émotions dans la culture française et francophone, Haïfa, Israël, November 6, 2013.

-“Love in the Time of Darwinism: Paolo Mantegazza and the Emergence of Sexuality”, Giornata scientifica in onore di Paolo Mantegazza, Roma, Senato della Repubblica, March 11, 2011.
+- “Love in the Time of Darwinism: Paolo Mantegazza and the Emergence of Sexuality”, Giornata scientifica in onore di Paolo Mantegazza, Roma, Senato della Repubblica, March 11, 2011.